MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-howto-e2e.md

 }
 ```

-In order to launch/debug both the front and back-end at the same time, we need to create a "compound" run configuration, which tells VS Code which set of configurations to run in parallel.
+In order to launch/debug both the front and back-end at the same time, you need to create a *compound* run configuration that tells Visual Studio Code which set of configurations to run in parallel.

 Add the following snippet as a top-level property within the `launch.json` file (as a sibling of the existing `configurations` property).
-The compound configuration concept is really powerful, as we'll discuss later!

 ```json
 "compounds": [